benschaf/waste-schedule/README.md

 - finally, in the terminal: `pip3 uninstall django-extensions pygraphviz -y`

 ![erd](documentation/erd.png)
+⤴️ the final ERD

 source for django ERD generation: [medium.com](https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16)

 **Note about migration files:** While debugging the project, migration files were deleted and recreated which results in the `migrations` folders only containing one migration file each.
 The migration history can be recreated in older versions of the github repository.
-Thanks for John from the tutor team for the help with debugging my migrations! (see [the relevant commit](https://github.com/benschaf/waste-schedule/commit/ea26c6f6037916747e75c8918a234437f2f3ae20))
+Thanks for John from the tutor team for the help with debugging my migrations! (see [commit ea26c6f](https://github.com/benschaf/waste-schedule/commit/ea26c6f6037916747e75c8918a234437f2f3ae20))

 ## Agile Development Process